 Solve M.E.
 Advocacy Week 2023

-Advocacy Week 2023 will take place virtually and in person throughout the week of April 17th to April 22nd, 2023!
+Advocacy Week 2023 took place virtually and in person throughout the week of April 17th to April 22nd, 2023.

 Advocacy Week is a nationwide advocacy effort to connect people with ME/CFS, Long COVID, and associated conditions; scientists; clinicians and caregivers to share their unique stories with Congress.
 Our ultimate goal is to make ME/CFS, Long COVID, and associated conditions widely understood, diagnosable, and treatable.

-There are actions for every energy level and ability to join, from social media posts to virtual meetings with Congressional leaders.
-This year we will be offering both virtual and in-person (Washington DC) events.
+There were actions for every energy level and ability to join, from social media posts to virtual meetings with Congressional leaders.
+This year featured both virtual and in-person (Washington DC) events.
+Key dates are listed below:

 Tuesday, April 18th, 2023 – Senate Advocacy Day – Washington DC